 I am very grateful for my scholarship support which has taken a huge burden off my parents and makes me feel more at ease in college knowing that I have been able to purchase the necessary resources for my study, including a laptop and component kit for my electronics module.

 Receiving the scholarship also helps me to focus on my development as an athlete and enables me to train and play matches with DCU’s Freshers Team, my club Éire Óg and Carlow’s intercounty football team.”

 Áine Murphy- Stephen Moran Memorial Scholarship

 Áine Murphy from Carrickmacross Co.
-Mayo is in her first year of studying Business. Áine became interested in Business during her studies in secondary school and chose the Bachelor of Business because she wanted to get a taste of as many subjects as possible. Áine is involved with numerous societies on campus including Enactus, ESoc, Badminton and the Scoliosis Society.
+Monaghan is in her first year of studying Business. Áine became interested in Business during her studies in secondary school and chose the Bachelor of Business because she wanted to get a taste of as many subjects as possible. Áine is involved with numerous societies on campus including Enactus, ESoc, Badminton and the Scoliosis Society.

 “Moving from Monaghan to Dublin was a really big change for me but it was definitely meant to be.
 Growing up in Carrickmacross, I really enjoyed school and was always encouraged to strive to achieve the good results that would allow me to continue on to third level education.

 Unfortunately my mother passed away when I was nine, but I know that she would have encouraged me to always try my best.
 My Dad is extremely supportive as well and has always been very forward thinking.

 I really loved studying business in school and therefore thought it would be the right fit for me in college.
 I attended multiple open days but soon realised that DCU was the right fit for me.
 The range of courses was brilliant and I realised very quickly that there is a great atmosphere on campus.
 I chose the general Business degree because I wanted to get a taste of everything and then decide where to go from there.
 I am a member of numerous societies on campus as well which has given me the opportunity to meet even more people outside of my course.